na-na-hi/renget/archive/how2playba.md

 Rolling in 10s guarantees at least one (2\*) student, unlike with singles, so it's better to roll in multis.
 If you have no interest in the current banner student(s) use the Regular Recruitment banner, as all pick-up rates will be the same.

 The Startdash banner is a new account banner that guarantees a 3* (if you buy the ticket with real money).
+See below for more.
 >What are good units to roll for?
 Made by /bag/:
 ![Reroll targets](https://i.imgur.com/86EZJd0.png)